BigBang1112/win-file-explorer-gbx-addons/README.md

 <p align="center">Happy to present a couple of addons to make Gbx file scrolling just a little more comfortable on Windows.</p>

+<p align="center">Due to usage of COM, these addons are supported widely across alternative file browsers on Windows.</p>

 ## Thumbnail / Icon

 **Package name: `WinFileExplorerGbxPreview.Thumbnail`**